harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 The indentation is essential here.
 The ending `input` node is exactly on the same level as the `if` statement.
 So it gets rendered no matter if there is an icon or not.
 Another important piece is the usage of `+icn(icon)`.

-Yes, you’re right were starting to nest multiple mixins.
+Yes, you're right were starting to nest multiple mixins.
 Imagine that power?
 Using this mixin is again simple.
 Change the `index.jade` to match the following.

 ```pug
 // index.pug